MassimoDanieli/vagrant-devops-box/README.md

 # DevOps box
-* A vagrant project with an ubuntu focal box with the tools needed to do DevOps
+* A vagrant project with an ubuntu Hirsute Hippo box with the tools needed to do DevOps

 # tools included
 * Terraform